josh-ashkinaze/plurals/README.md

 ## Viewing history of Agents in a Structure

 Below are some demonstrations of Agent's history function which demonstrates how `persona`, `combination_instructions`, and `previous_responses` fit together.
+This is also an example of setting divergent tasks between agents in a structure.
+Here, each Agent is arguging for a different side of the same issue using ANES personas, with a moderator tasked with generating a pros and cons list at the end.

 ```python